lucasdemas/ALRR-Engineers/README.md

 Go to the LocationFinder folder (/LocationFinder) and run the following command:
 	`mvnw test` or `./mvnw test` (some team members needed to run the left for it to work and others had to run the right)

-	* Running this will run all of the Unit tests in the test folder and output the results of the tests
+	* Running this will run all of the tests in the test folder and output the results of the tests

 ## Style Checking, Bug finding and Branch Coverage
 For this assignment we used checkstyle to clean up the code and take care of any issues